 The secret to a remarkable green lawn is this!

 The secret to having a remarkable lawn next year depends on if your grass absorbs and stores nutrients all the way up until the ground freezes.
-In last month’s article, ” Why Fall lawn fertilizer is the secret to next year’s greenest grass ever“, we learned why fall lawn fertilizer is critical to the health of your yard and why it affects how your yard will look next year.
+In the article, ” Why Fall lawn fertilizer is the secret to next year’s greenest grass ever”, we learned why fall lawn fertilizer is critical to the health of your yard and why it affects how your yard will look next year.

-We learned from Perma-Green’s Steve Daly that a successful fall lawn program is a two-step fertilization process, with each fertilizer independently working together to prepare your grass for winter.
+We learned from Perma-Green’s Steve Daly that a successful fall lawn care program is a two-step fertilization process, with each fertilizer independently working together to prepare your grass for winter.
 These two treatments work in tandem to get your roots that last bit of nutrients before going dormant.
 That way, when spring hits, your yard has the nutrients it needs to wake up and continue to be strong and healthy.

 Today, you’ll take a closer look at the second step of a Fall Treatment called winterization.
 You’ll also learn why most experts agree, winterizer is the most important fertilizer you can apply to your lawn.